adalal45/wharton-hockey-analytics/README.md

 · Colab Notebook

 # Key Findings
-· Logistic regression achieved strong predictive accuracy on tournament matchup outcomes · Line disparity was found to be a statistically significant predictor of overall team quality — teams with a larger drop-off between their first and second lines consistently underperformed relative to their top-line talent
-· Power rankings revealed meaningful separation between tiers of teams not captured by raw standings
+· Probability model predicted win rates closely match observed outcomes across all buckets (AUC = 0.606) · Line disparity was not found to be a statistically significant predictor of overall team power · Power rankings revealed meaningful separation between tiers of teams not captured by raw standings

 # Repository Structure